Kubernetes quick notes deployment (WIP)

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-As opposed to docker that operates on the container level directly, kubernetes has a different approach as such there are a set of steps required to get the application running into the cluster.
+As opposed to docker which operates on the container level directly, Kubernetes has a different approach as such there are a set of steps required to get the application running into the cluster.
 For example, in docker a simple docker run creates the container and starts it.
 In kubernetes, first we need to create a deployment and then expose it.

 Creating a pod